-In 1965, Terry Bradshaw led the Woodlawn High School Knights to the AAA state championship game, but they lost 12–9 to the Sulphur Golden Tornadoes.
+In 1965, Terry Bradshaw led the Woodlawn High School Knights to the AAA state championship game, but they lost to the Sulphur Golden Tornadoes 12–9.

-In 1966, Terry Bradshaw arrived at Louisiana Tech, causing a media frenzy due to his reputation.
+In 1966, Terry Bradshaw arrived at Louisiana Tech, causing a media frenzy due to his reputation as a football sensation.

-In 1967, Robertson was the starter for his second season at Louisiana Tech, one year ahead of Bradshaw.
+In 1967, Phil Robertson was the starting quarterback for Louisiana Tech for the second consecutive season, a year ahead of Terry Bradshaw.

-During the 1968 season as a junior, Terry Bradshaw amassed 2,890 total yards and led his team to a 9–2 record and a win in the Rice Bowl.
+During his junior season in 1968, Terry Bradshaw amassed 2,890 total yards, ranking number one in the NCAA, and led his team to a 9–2 record and a win in the Rice Bowl.

-In 1968, Robertson chose not to play football, opening the door for Terry Bradshaw.
+In 1968, Phil Robertson chose not to play football, paving the way for Terry Bradshaw to potentially take over as quarterback at Louisiana Tech.

-In 1969, Melissa Babish was Miss Teenage America.
-She would later become Terry Bradshaw's first wife.
+In 1969, Melissa Babish won the title of Miss Teenage America.

-In 1969, Terry Bradshaw was considered the most outstanding college football player by most professional scouts.
+In 1969, Terry Bradshaw was considered by most professional scouts to be the most outstanding college football player in the nation.

-In 1970, Terry Bradshaw received the Golden Plate Award of the American Academy of Achievement.
+In 1970, Terry Bradshaw received the Golden Plate Award of the American Academy of Achievement, recognizing his accomplishments.

-In the 1970 NFL draft, Terry Bradshaw was selected as the first overall pick by the Pittsburgh Steelers.
+In the 1970 NFL draft, Terry Bradshaw was selected as the first overall pick by the Pittsburgh Steelers, marking the start of his professional career.

 In 1972, Terry Bradshaw married Melissa Babish.

-In 1972, Terry Bradshaw threw the "Immaculate Reception" pass to Franco Harris, a famous play that helped the Steelers beat the Raiders in the AFC Divisional playoffs.
+In 1972, Terry Bradshaw threw the "Immaculate Reception" pass to Franco Harris, one of the most famous plays in NFL history, helping the Steelers beat the Raiders in the AFC Divisional playoffs.

 In 1973, Terry Bradshaw divorced Melissa Babish.

-In 1974, Terry Bradshaw's Steelers defeated Joe Ferguson's Bills in a divisional playoff game.
+In 1974, Terry Bradshaw's Steelers defeated Joe Ferguson's Bills in a divisional playoff game, marking a significant moment in his NFL career.

-In 1975, Terry Bradshaw threw for 209 yards as the Steelers beat the Dallas Cowboys, 21–17, in Super Bowl X. His late-fourth-quarter, 64-yard touchdown pass to Lynn Swann was selected by NFL Films as the "Greatest Throw of All Time".
+In the 1975 Super Bowl X, Terry Bradshaw threw for 209 yards, primarily to Lynn Swann, leading the Steelers to a 21–17 victory over the Dallas Cowboys.
+His 64-yard touchdown pass to Swann was later recognized as the "Greatest Throw of All Time" by NFL Films.

 In 1976, Terry Bradshaw married ice skater JoJo Starbuck.

-In 1976, Terry Bradshaw's cover of "I'm So Lonesome I Could Cry" reached the top 20 on Billboard's country chart and number 91 on the Hot 100.
+In 1976, Terry Bradshaw's cover of "I'm So Lonesome I Could Cry" hit the top 20 on Billboard's country chart and number 91 on the Hot 100.

-In 1976, after both Franco Harris and Rocky Bleier were injured in the win over the Colts, the Steelers lost to the Oakland Raiders in the AFC Championship game, 24–7.
+In 1976, after injuries to key players, the Steelers lost to the Oakland Raiders in the AFC Championship game 24-7, ending their hopes for a three-peat.

-In 1978, Terry Bradshaw appeared in the film Hooper, starring Burt Reynolds, Jan-Michael Vincent, and Sally Field.
+In 1978, Terry Bradshaw had a part in the film Hooper, which starred Burt Reynolds, Jan-Michael Vincent, and Sally Field.

-In 1978, Terry Bradshaw was named the NFL's Most Valuable Player (MVP) after completing 207 of 368 passes for 2,915 yards and a league-leading 28 touchdown passes.
+In 1978, Terry Bradshaw had his best season, being named the NFL's Most Valuable Player (MVP) by the Associated Press.
+He completed 207 of 368 passes for 2,915 yards and a league-leading 28 touchdown passes.

-From 1980 to 1982, Terry Bradshaw served as a guest commentator for CBS Sports' NFC postseason broadcasts.
+From 1980 to 1982, Terry Bradshaw served as a guest commentator for CBS Sports' NFC postseason broadcasts before becoming a full-time analyst.

-In 1980, Terry Bradshaw had a cameo appearance in Smokey and the Bandit II, which starred Burt Reynolds, Jerry Reed, and Sally Field.
+In 1980, Terry Bradshaw had a cameo in Smokey and the Bandit II.

 In 1981, Terry Bradshaw made an appearance in the film The Cannonball Run.

-In 1983, Terry Bradshaw divorced JoJo Starbuck and married family attorney Charla Hopkins, with whom he would have two daughters.
+In 1983, Terry Bradshaw married family attorney Charla Hopkins.

 On July 24, 1984, Terry Bradshaw retired from football and quickly signed a television contract with CBS to become an NFL game analyst.

-In 1984, Terry Bradshaw was inducted into the inaugural class of the Louisiana Tech sports hall of fame.
+In 1984, Terry Bradshaw was inducted into the inaugural class of the Louisiana Tech sports hall of fame, honoring his contributions to the university's athletic program.

-In 1989, Terry Bradshaw was inducted into the Pro Football Hall of Fame in his first year of eligibility.
+In 1989, Terry Bradshaw was inducted into the Pro Football Hall of Fame in his first year of eligibility, recognizing his exceptional career.

-In 1990, Terry Bradshaw was promoted to television studio analyst for The NFL Today, which he co-hosted with Greg Gumbel.
+In 1990, Terry Bradshaw was promoted to television studio analyst for The NFL Today.

-In 1993, Terry Bradshaw hosted The NFL Today with Greg Gumbel.
-This was the last season hosting with Gumbel.
+In 1993, Terry Bradshaw hosted his final season of The NFL Today with Greg Gumbel.

-In 1994, Terry Bradshaw became a television sports analyst and co-host of Fox NFL Sunday.
+In 1994, Terry Bradshaw became a television sports analyst and co-host of Fox NFL Sunday, beginning his career in sports broadcasting.

-In 1994, Terry Bradshaw guest-starred in The Adventures of Brisco County, Jr., playing Colonel Forrest March.
+In 1994, Terry Bradshaw made a guest appearance in The Adventures of Brisco County, Jr., playing Colonel Forrest March.

-In 1996, Terry Bradshaw was inducted into the College Football Hall of Fame.
+In 1996, Terry Bradshaw was inducted into the College Football Hall of Fame, honoring his achievements in college football.

 In July 1997, Terry Bradshaw served as the presenter when Mike Webster, his center on the Steelers' Super Bowl XIII and XIV title teams, was inducted into the Pro Football Hall of Fame.